OXID-eSales/testing_library/README.md

     }
 }
 ```
-Installing this way, binaries will be accessible from `shop/path/vendor/bin`.
+Installing this way, binaries will be accessible from `shop_source_path/vendor/bin`.
-Latest development shop version already includes composer.json file in its source, so no changes needs to be made.
+Latest development shop version already includes composer.json file in its source, so no changes need to be made.

 #### Option 2: Selecting any directory for installation (alternative way)

 To install testing library to any directory, you need to checkout testing library from Github into desired directory (`git clone https://github.com/OXID-eSales/testing_library`).
-Installing this way, binaries will be accessible from `testing_library/path/bin`.
+Installing this way, binaries will be accessible from `testing_library/bin`.

-#### Installing testing library
+### Installing testing library

 After you selected where you want to install the testing library, follow these steps: